Different Types of Wood and Their Uses

 The ligneous wood materials are bagasse, bamboo, cereal straw, and flax or hemp shives.

-Maple wood is one of very strong, heavy and has a high resistance to knocks.
-After stained, it has a light, almost translucent appearance. maple is found in Canada is one of the hardest species.
+Maple wood is very strong, heavy, and has a high resistance to knocks.
+After being stained, it has a light, almost translucent appearance. maple is found in Canada and is one of the hardest species.